 9. Bring an extension cord

-We had a lot of children in our group so the adults had a walkie-talkie/ 2-way radio so we could communicate with each other because our cell-phones didn’t work.
+We had a lot of children in our group so the adults had a walkie-talkie/ 2-way radio so the kids could communicate with each other.

 There will also be a safe in your room so store your gadgets there while not in use.

 When you get on the boat, it takes a long time for your luggage to arrive so pack everything you may need to hold you over until your luggage arrives.
 Also when you get off the boat when you are at a port or about to go on an excursion you will want to take everything you need for the day with you.
-This cute carry-on will serve the purpose of keeping you fashionable but also keeping your essentials together such as your Id/Badge Card, camera, passport/ID wallet, change of clothes (for you and your toddler), swim suits, etc. If you take medicine keep some in a medicine container always, just in case you may need it; especially, if you or your child suffers from allergies.
+A cute carry-on will serve the purpose of keeping your essentials together such as your Id/Badge Card, camera, passport/ID wallet, change of clothes (for you and your toddler), swimsuits, etc. Getting a foldable bag (aff) is helpful just in case you need to consolidate the amount of luggage you have with you when flying.
+If you take medicine keep some in a medicine container always even when you leave the boat, just in case you may need it; especially, if you or your child suffers from allergies.

 11. Child-proof the room if you have a very active toddler